 - Storage security

-Please submit full and short paper submissions by 11:59 pm AoE (Anywhere on Earth) time on September 26, 2019, in PDF format via the submission form which will be available here soon.
+Please submit full and short paper submissions by 11:59 pm AoE (Anywhere on Earth) time on September 26, 2019, in PDF format via the submission form.
 Do not email submissions.
 There is no separate deadline for abstract submissions.

 - The complete submission must be no longer than 11 pages for full papers and 6 pages for short papers, excluding references.
 The program committee will value conciseness, so if an idea can be expressed in fewer pages than the limit, please do so.
 Supplemental material may be added as a single-but-separate file without page limit; however the reviewers are not required to read such material or consider it in making their decision.
 Any material that should be considered to properly judge the paper for acceptance or rejection is not supplemental and will apply to the page limit.